 CONTAINERS

 Containers refer to ATM cassettes, deposit bags, etc. A physical container which holds cash during transfer between locations.
-Carrier Web allows to record an inventory of containers and track their movements between locations.
-This is often, but not always, connected to Orders.
+Carrier Web allows users to record the inventory of containers and track their movements between locations.
+This is often, but not always connected to Orders.

 IMPORT CONTAINERS

 ContainersImport allows users to create containers by importing from a file.
-See separate document “Input Output Formats Guide” for format detail of that file.
+See the separate document “Input Output Formats Guide” for the format detail of the file.